jacobschwantes/opencv-object-tracking-raspi/README.md

 ## Setup

 This project uses a webcam to stream video.
-Before running the code, make sure to configure webcam on your device.
+Before running the code, make sure to configure the webcam on your device.

 ## Installing Dependencies